 On Mac: Open System Preferences → Apple ID → Sign Out.

 Now, sign in using the same Apple ID on both the devices.

-If none of the tricks have sorted out the Sidecar issue, a software bug could be behind it.
-If your devices are not updated, update them without fail.
-Most probably, you will be able to finally resolve the problem with the software update.
+If none of the tricks have fixed your iPad not showing in Sidecar, a software bug could be behind it.
+If your devices aren’t up to date, now’s the time.
+Most likely, you’ll be able to finally resolve the problem with a software update.

-On iPad: Open Settings app → General → Software Update.
+On iPad: Open Settings → General → Software Update.

-On Mac: Click on Apple () menu → System Preferences → Software Update.
+On Mac: Click on the Apple icon → System Preferences → Software Update.

-Hopefully, you have got the better of the problem and also found out how to deal with such common snags that tend to crop up at times.
+Hopefully, you got the better of the problem and also found out how to deal with the common snags that tend to pop up at times.

-From what I have experienced, Sidecar is a step in the right direction from a productivity perspective.
+From what I’ve experienced, Sidecar is a step in the right direction from a productivity perspective.
 It takes full advantage of the seamless integration between macOS and iPadOS.
-Though it’s not flawless, it works pretty well in turning an iPad into a handy secondary screen of a Mac.
+Though it’s not flawless, it works pretty well in turning an iPad into a handy secondary screen of your Mac.

 So, which one of the above solutions fixed Sidecar on your device?
 Share your feedback with us in the comment section.